Puerto Vallarta Gay Travel

-My experience at Jet’s was truly great.
-The staff member who tidied up every day was kind and eager to learn about the guests and where they were visiting from.
+My experience at Jet’s was great.
+The staff member who tidied up every day was kind and eager to learn about the guests.
 Other guys in the hostel during my stay were polite.
-I felt completely safe sharing a space with them.
+I felt completely safe sharing the space with them.

 Puerto Vallarta Gay Travel Experiences

-While you’re probably eager to relax on the beach and grab drinks at the beach clubs and bars (those sections below), here are two quick local experiences to check off your list while visiting.
-First, stop by Church of Our Lady of Guadalupe.
-The structure is nicely lit at night, so you can walk by pretty much any time.
+Before you relax at the beach clubs and bars, here are two quick local sightseeing experiences.
+First, stop by the Church of Our Lady of Guadalupe.
+The structure is particularly pretty while lit up at night.

 Plenty of men park themselves in the sand between the Blue Chairs Resort and the Mantamar Beach Club.
-Ritmos Beach Café is another popular gay hangout in this area, although all the beach cafés tend to blend together.
+I personally like Ritmos Beach Café for its kind servers and fast service.

 The beach is generally busiest between 1:00 PM and 5:00 PM.
-After 5:30, the area quickly empties out as everyone heads to dinner.
-It’s best to plan your beach time between 1:00 and 4:00 PM.
-See the restaurants section of this guide for authentic places to eat afterward.
+After 5:30 PM, the area quickly empties out as everyone heads to dinner.

 Lounge at Mantamar Beach Club

 Mantamar Beach Club & Bar is a staple of the Puerto Vallarta gay travel experience.
 Everyone spends at least one afternoon lounging by the iconic glass-walled pool or visiting for evening cocktails.